bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 2.094395102 radians) so would be easier to enter using the `2ND LINK` functionality.

+**HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to display complex numbers in polar notation.
+The problem with the Theta symbol is that in the Small Font of the TI calculators, it looks too similar to the digit `0`.
+The Angle symbol seemed like a better choice as a delimiter because it is visually distinct from other digit characters.
+It is also the symbol used by the HP-42S.

+**HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
+The `Theta` symbol is available on a TI calculator as `ALPHA Theta`.
+However, I found switching from `2ND i` to `ALPHA Theta` to invoke this delimiter was too confusing for the muscle memory.
+The `2ND ANGLE` key, on the other hand, was previously unused in the RPN83P app, and it matches the Angle symbol used to display complex numbers in polar notation.

 ### Solitary 2ND i

 A solitary `2ND i` should be interpreted as `0 i 0` (0+0i) if the parsing rules